 Loans to Third Party have been carefully reviewed under the new expected credit loss model to ensure any credit loss is recognised early.
-Considering historic, current and forward looking information there is no requirement to recognise any credit loss.
+When considering historic, current and forward looking information there is no requirement to recognise any credit loss.